School Counselor Resume Examples

 What Recruiters Want to See on Your School Counselor Resume

-- Educational Background: Master's degree in School Counseling or related field demonstrates necessary knowledge and commitment.
+- Educational Background: Master's degree in School Counseling, Counselor Education, or a related field from a CACREP-accredited program.

 Expert Tips for Your School Counselor Resume